jessesun-cloud/PointCloudRender/README.md

 # VertexBuffer
-A class to render point cloud use Vertex Buffer
+A class to render point cloud use Vertex Buffer Object, and fall back to client array if VBO is not supported.

 ABOUT
 ================================================================================